righettod/website-passive-reconnaissance/README.md

 # 🔑 API keys file

-> The script assume that an API key binded to the free version of the API is used of each service.
+> **Note**: The script assume that an API key binded to the free version of the API is used of each service.

 API keys are expected to be provided within an **INI** file having the following structure: